GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/4_discussion.typ

 Indeed, although precise, as it reached more than 83% precision scores, the network sometimes misses some sources.
 Such a shortcoming motivated our investigation of sequence processing, in which we leverage multiple consecutive observations to enhance the method's performance.
 Adding adversarial noise sources in the room, employing white noise and, more realistically, sound from musical instruments or television would constitute an interesting extension of this work.
-The presence of noise had an appreciable effect on the performance of our single source #acr("SSL") study (see @sec:ssl:single_source:experiments:noise).
+//The presence of noise had an appreciable effect on the performance of our single source #acr("SSL") study (see @sec:ssl:single_source:experiments:noise).
 It would thus be interesting to study the impact of noise on this approach.

 // #gaet[